-You can register openSUSE clients to your Uyuni Server.
+You can register openSUSE and openSUSE Leap Micro clients to your Uyuni Server.
 The method and details varies depending on the operating system of the client.

 Before you start, ensure that the client has the date and time synchronized correctly with the Uyuni Server.